KansasCityWomeninTechnology/cocktails-worksheets/docs/html/setup/README.md

 > [!WARNING]
 > We will use a cloud development environment called **GitHub Codespaces**.
 In order to use Codespaces, you will need a GitHub account.
 Codespaces **only** works with Chrome, so it is important that you use Google Chrome for today.
 If you use a different browser, things will not behave as this tutorial expects.
-> We will use a cloud development environment called **GitHub Codespaces**.
-In order to use Codespaces, you will need a GitHub account.
-Codespaces **only** works with Chrome.

 > Navigate to [**GitHub**](https://github.com) to create a personal account or log in.
 Feel free to ask your mentor for help!
 When complete and logged in to GitHub, return here to continue the instructions.